solana-developers/solana-depin-examples/termina-data-module/README.md

 # Termina Data Module Demo (CLI)

 Termina’s Data Module lets teams anchor structured data blobs directly on Solana without custom programs required.
-It’s especially useful for DePIN networks publishing verifiable device data like sensor readings or reward snapshots.
+It’s especially useful for DePIN networks publishing verifiable device data like sensor readings or reward snapshots, in a cost-effective and high-throughput way.

 This example uses the CLI to walk through the full flow: upload a JSON reward file, fetch it from chain, and verify its contents locally.
 For production use, we recommend the Rust SDK for tighter integration.